 Wi-Fi capability is the latest technology being pushed by auto manufacturers.
 Some makers like Chevrolet cater to parents, with commercials featuring small children using their Wi-Fi connection to power video games.
 However, children aren’t the only ones using the internet.
 Ford is on the forefront of in-dashboard internet with its SYNC3 system.
 This kind of interactive technology requires higher-level visual and audio functioning, which distracts the brain from the most important task, which is driving safely.

 “At Good2Go, we believe that it is important for auto manufacturers to prioritize the safety of drivers over the attractiveness of technology as a selling feature,” says DeLago.

-About Good2Go®: Based in Atlanta, GA, Good2Go® is a member of American Independent Insurance Companies, which offers affordable car insurance online to help uninsured drivers get the car insurance they need to drive legally.
-Good2Go® specializes in minimum liability car insurance, and offers collision and comprehensive coverage.
+About Good2Go® Auto Insurance, Inc.: Based in Atlanta, GA, is a member of American Independent Group of Companies, which offers affordable car insurance online to help uninsured drivers get the car insurance they need to drive legally.3 Good2Go® specializes in minimum limits car insurance, and offers collision and comprehensive coverage.
 For more information, visit Good2Go.com.

 1 U.S. Department of Transportation, National Highway Traffic Safety Administration

 3 Consult with an attorney to determine if it is illegal to drive in your state without insurance.